markosluga/serverless-email/README.md

 ## Support

-For issues or questions, please open a GitHub issue.
+While I don't guarantee any kind of support, I will welcome any  reports of any issues or questions.
+Please feel free to open a GitHub issue, and I'll try to get to it.

+Marko